9 Facts About the Alexander Hamilton-Aaron Burr Duel

-Alexander Hamilton was the very first Secretary of the Treasury, and the guy behind the Federalist Papers.
-Aaron Burr was, at the time of the duel (July 11, 1804), the third Vice President of the United States.
+Alexander Hamilton was the first Secretary of the Treasury, and the guy behind the Federalist Papers.
+Aaron Burr was, at the time of the duel—July 11, 1804—the third Vice President of the United States.
 Both were accomplished lawyers and military men.

-You know how sometimes you just really don’t like someone?
-That was the case here.
-The two men had been foes since at least 1791, when Burr defeated Hamilton’s father-in-law for a Senate seat.
-And it went downhill from there.
-Burr was a Democratic-Republican, and Hamilton was a Federalist, but that was just the tip of their iceberg of ill will.
-Their enmity devolved from political disagreement to gangsta rap style beef.
 For over a decade, the two used the press and mutual acquaintances (other Founding Fathers) to hurl insults and accusations at one another.
 In April of 1804, the Albany Register ran an article that stated Hamilton, while at a political dinner, expressed a “despicable opinion” of Burr.
-Not nice, but not worth killing over either, right?
-Burr thought it was.
-During the next months, the two wrote a series of incredibly polite sounding, hateful letters which boiled down to something like this:
+During the next months, the two wrote a series of incredibly polite-sounding, hateful letters.

-Pretty darn well, even beyond both being Founding Fathers, and the aforementioned ongoing hatred of one another.
-Four years before the duel, Hamilton and Burr had worked together as an early American version of OJ’s Dream Team in one of the most sensational trials of the era.
-In what must have been a very awkward working relationship, the pair defended Levi Weeks, a well-heeled young man accused of murdering his working stock girlfriend, Elma Sands, and throwing her body down a well.
+Four years before the duel, Hamilton and Burr worked together on one of the most sensational trials of the era.
+In what must have been a very awkward working relationship, the pair defended Levi Weeks, a well-heeled young man accused of murdering his working-class girlfriend, Elma Sands, and throwing her body down a well.
 Despite a veritable mountain of evidence, the young man was acquitted after only five minutes of jury deliberation.